SnailNail/xcxtool/README.md

 The following settings should be placed in the `[fnav]` table of the settings
 file:

-* `sightseeing_spots`: define the number of found sightseeing spots at relevant probe sites.
-See the config file sample for an example (TODO).
-In the future it will be possible to automatically get this information from the save data
+* `sightseeing_spots`: By default, discovered sightseeing spots are detected from the save data, but this can be overridden by setting a value here.
+  Note that you can only assign as many sightseeing spots to a site as it would have naturally.
+Setting a negative value to a site will cause the setting to be ignored.
 * `output_directory` (`--output-dir`, `-o`): save xenoprobes output to this director (defaults to the current working directory)
 * `exclude_probes` (`--exclude-probes` `-x`): Do not include these probe